 Attach the Windows PV drivers ISO to the VM by using the Install Tools menu in XenCenter, or by directly attaching the built-in xs-tools.iso ISO image on the VM using the CLI.
-Once the ISO is attached, double-click on the xensetup.exe installer executable and follow the on-screen prompts.
+Once the ISO is attached, double-click on the installwizard.msi installer executable and follow the on-screen prompts.

-To silently install the XenServer Tools and prevent the system from rebooting afterwards, use the /S and /norestart options:
+To silently install the XenServer Tools and to prevent the system from rebooting use:

-'''

-<install_dir>/xensetup.exe /S /norestart

-'''
+<install_dir> Msiexec.exe Installwizard.msi /quiet /norestart